 All transition documents shall be kept in the Student Government electronic file repository.

-All out going Executives, the Chief Justice, the Parliamentarian and the Vice Chair shall provide at least one face to face transition.
-This meeting shall occur no later than two weeks after the swearing in of the new candidate.
+All out going Officers shall provide at least one face to face transition.
+This meeting shall occur no later than two weeks after the approval of the new candidate.

 Accountability and Enforcement